We have been speaking with a lot of our current and prospective clients lately about the importance...

 Do What is Best For Students

-For example, if a class has to be cancelled due to low enrollment an institution has options as to what to do with those 5 students that had registered for the class.
+For example, if a class has to be canceled due to low enrollment, an institution has options as to what to do with those five students who had registered for the class.
 Do they just cancel the class and notify students that it will be offered again next year?
 Do they suggest that they take the class somewhere else?
-Or does an enrollment manager arrange for the 3 students that are in their last year to take the course as an independent guided student with a faculty member?
+Or does an enrollment manager arrange for the three students who are in their last year to take the course as independent guided students with a faculty member?

-When implementing modifying a policy, changing a workflow or implementing a new technological solution and a subsequent change in workflow be sure to map out the student experience, not just that of the employees.
-Take the time to go through the same procedure a student would have to go through, and make sure that you are not adding an unnecessary steps, and that you are improving student service, not making it worse in exchange for employee convenience.
+When implementing or modifying a policy, changing a workflow, or implementing a new technological solution and a subsequent change in workflow, be sure to map out the student experience, not just that of the employees.
+Take the time to go through the same procedure a student would have to go through, make sure that you are not adding unnecessary steps and that you are improving student service, not making it worse in exchange for employee convenience.

 It is really not that hard to improve the student experience and increase the level of student satisfaction.
 Just remember the Enrollment Manager's Pledge: Do what is best for students.